 Ideally, signatures may be obtained at the defense for the dissertation signatory pages.
 If extensive corrections are necessary, the Advisory Committee Chair can hold the signed forms until members have given their approval of the final document.
 This will prevent the difficulties of obtaining signatures at a later date.
 However, Advisory Committee members may choose to wait to sign the dissertation signature page until after the corrections are deemed satisfactory.
-To be a considered an approved document, the dissertation Advisor must sign the dissertation signatory page and no more than one member of the Advisory Committee may decline to sign the signatory page.
+To be a considered an approved document, no more than one member of the Advisory Committee may decline to sign the signatory page.
 It is rare not to have all Advisory Committee members' signatures, indicating approval of the document.